catchdave/home-assistant-purpleair/README.md

 ### Installation

-Simply copy the `/purpleair` directory in to your config's `custom_components` directory (you may need to create it), restart Home Assistant, and add the integration via the UI (it's simple!).
+Simply copy the `/purpleair` directory in to your config's `custom_components` directory (you may need to create it), add "purpleair:" to configuration.yaml, restart Home Assistant, and add the integration via the UI (it's simple!).

-To register a new purple air device:
+To register a new purple air device, under Settings -> Integrations:
 1. Add "Purple Air" Integration.
-2. Enter the IP address of your local purple air device
+2. Enter the IP address of your local purple air device.
 3. Give it a name.

 #### Current Sensors